Kamel-CS/java-swing-project/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped improve this project
+- Special thanks to Dr. Ahmed Nacer for his guidance and support
-- Special thanks to the Java Swing community for their excellent documentation and examples
+- Thanks to the Java Swing community for their excellent documentation and examples
+- Thanks to all team members for their contributions to this project

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Team OOP2 - UMBB 2024/2025